demchiva/MySnemovna/README.md

 Project requirements:

-- Java 17 or higher
+- Java 17 or higher for project build and run
-- IntelliJ IDEA
+- IntelliJ IDEA for project open and run
+- Postman for API testing

 ## Steps to run project